 To reset the

 forge database user passwords, you may use the password reset functionality provided by Forge's Databases management tab.

 When selecting the SSH key to use during authentication, ensure that you select your private SSH key.
-For example, when using the TablePlus database client:
+For example, when using the TablePlus (opens new window) database client:

-For servers running MySQL, MariaDB & PostgreSQL, Forge offers some advanced features which allows it to manage your databases and database users easily.
+For servers running MySQL, MariaDB, and PostgreSQL, Forge offers some advanced features which allows it to manage your databases and database users easily.
 We'll discuss these features below.

-You can create a new database through the Forge dashboard by clicking on to the server detail page and clicking Database in the sidebar.
-By default, you only need to enter the name of your new database.
+You can create a new database through the server's Database tab within Forge.
+At a minimum, you must supply the name of your new database.
 The

 forge user will be able to access the database automatically.

-You can create extra database users through the Forge dashboard.
-To do so, you'll need to provide the username, password and also select the databases that the new user can access.
+You can create extra database users through the Forge dashboard's database panel.
+To do so, you'll need to provide the username, password, and select the databases that the new user can access.